Near-optimal tensor methods for minimizing the gradient norm of convex functions and accelerated primal-dual tensor methods: Numerical analysis

-Figure~\ref{fig:sinthetic} shows the gradient norm of the logistic regression function at the points generated by Algorithm~\ref{alg:1}.
-Initially, we show the results for synthetic data where $d=100$ and $n=10$.
-We focus on showing the results for different values of $\e$.
-We count as iterations each of the iterations of Algorithm~\ref{alg:MSN} \cite[Algorithm 1]{gasnikov2019optimal} in Line $3$.
-For implementation simplicity in addition to the $N_k$ upper bound of each of the iteration sin Line $3$, if the gradient is not longer decreasing we apply the restarting after $500$ iterations.
+Figure~\ref{fig:sinthetic} shows the gradient norm of the logistic regression function at the points generated by Algorithm~\ref{alg:Delta}.
+Initially, we show the results for synthetic data where~$d=100$ and~$n=10$.
+We focus on showing the results for different values of~$\e$.
+Here by Iterations we mean the number of iterations of Algorithm~\ref{alg:MSN} inside Algorithm~\ref{alg:Delta}, line 3.
+For implementation simplicity, in addition to stopping criterion~$A_{N_k} \ge \frac{2}{\mu}$, if the gradient is no longer decreasing, we apply the restarting of Algorithm~\ref{alg:MSN} after~$500$ iterations.

-Figure~\ref{fig:real} shows the gradient norm of the logistic regression function at the points generated by Algorithm~\ref{alg:1}.
-In this case, we use the \texttt{Mushroom}, \texttt{A9A}, \texttt{Covertype} and \texttt{IJCNN1} datasets from ~\cite{Dua:2019} with a fixed value of $\e = 1\cdot 10^{-5}$.
+Figure~\ref{fig:real} shows the gradient norm of the logistic regression function at the points generated by Algorithm~\ref{alg:Delta}.
+In this case, we use the \texttt{Mushroom}, \texttt{A9A}, \texttt{Covertype} and \texttt{IJCNN1} datasets from ~\cite{Dua:2019} with a fixed value of~$\e = 1\cdot 10^{-5}$.